facundoolano/rpg-cli/README.md

 Try `rpg --help` for more options and check the [shell integration guide](shell/README.md) for ideas to adapt the game to your preferences.

+## Troubleshooting

+* The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
+To open it for the first time, right click on the binary and select "Open" from the menu.